madkins23/T9/README.md

 The recursive solution is most common, and arguably the simplest.
-Other solutions represent an unrolling of the recursion, or rather a more format representation of the state that is kept in the execution stack in the recursive solution.
+Other solutions represent an unrolling of the recursion, or rather a more formal representation of the state that is kept in the execution stack in the recursive solution.

 > The first thing I'm looking for is that the candidate recognizes